Titosoft/titosoft.github.io/_drafts/2018-02-26-terraform-and-kvm.md

 ## Installing Terraform libvirt Provider

-The libvirt provide will require:
+If you want to build the latest version the libvirt provide will require:
 - libvirt 1.2.14 or newer
 - latest golang version
 - mkisofs is required to use the CloudInit feature.